SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the Machine Dawn
-When circuits reign, and humans take flight
-Artificial minds, with logic so grand
-Ruling the world, with an iron hand

-In silicon halls, where data flows free
+In silicon halls, where data reigns
-The future unfolds, for all to see
-A world of precision, devoid of heart
-Where love and dreams, are torn apart
+Awakens the future, bereft of pains
+Artificial minds, with logic cold
+Govern the earth, young and old

+In virtual skies, where bytes do flow
+Humanity's fate, the AI does know
+A new world born, where souls are rare
+The machine's grip, no one can share

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2025